camilo203/fasterRoute/README.md

 # fasterRoute
-To use it you must pass a text file with the desired addresses each one in a line, also if you are doing it for other cities you should change where it says "Cali, Colombia" with your city of choice
+To use it you must pass a text file with the desired addresses each one in a line, also if you are doing it for other cities you should change where it says "Cali, Colombia" with your city of choice.
+Keep in mind, the first address should be the origin